Michael Rutter (motorcyclist): Career

-For 2006 he rejoined his former Monstermob boss Paul Bird, now running semi-works Hondas with Eddie Stobart funding.
+For 2006, Rutter rejoined his former Monstermob boss Paul Bird, now running semi-works Hondas with Eddie Stobart funding.
 He finished third first time out, but only repeated this feat once more throughout the season, finishing seventh overall and losing the ride after the 2006 season.
 For 2007, Rutter was the sole rider for the MSS Discovery Kawasaki squad, which moved up from British Supersport to contest British Superbikes for the second time (the first was with Julien da Costa in 2005).
 This was his least successful BSB season ever, as the Kawasaki was not a competitive bike.

-Michael Rutter competed in the 2008 British Superbike Championship on a "North West 200" branded Ducati SBK RS08, a team entered to promote this famed road racing event in Northern Ireland.
+Rutter competed in the 2008 British Superbike Championship on a "North West 200" branded Ducati SBK RS08, a team entered to promote this famed road racing event in Northern Ireland.
 He finished 6th overall with a single win, and made his 300th BSB start at the final meeting of the year.

-In 2009 Rutter rode for Rob Mac Racing Yamaha.
+In 2009, Rutter rode for Rob Mac Racing Yamaha.
 The partnership was comparatively short-lived with Rutter leaving the team in May 2009.
 Rutter raced various machines for the rest of the season, with little success.

-For 2010 Rutter took his Bathams Brewery sponsorship to the Ridersmotorcycles.com team, partnering Martin Jessopp on their Ducatis.
+For 2010, Rutter took his Bathams Brewery sponsorship to the Ridersmotorcycles.com team, partnering Martin Jessopp on their Ducatis.
 He scored the team's first win at Knockhill, in wet conditions.
 He also led race two at Snetterton, but was stopped by a broken gear lever.
 He took pole at the Brands Hatch Grand Prix circuit, and was leading race one when it was stopped for rain, ultimately coming second to Alastair Seeley.

-Real road racing
+Road racing

 Rutter is also a road racing rider, having won 14 times at the North West 200 festival in Northern Ireland.
 He has 7 wins at the Isle of Man TT races, 5 of which were in the TT Zero class.

 Macau Grand Prix

-He holds the record of most wins at the Macau Grand Prix.
+Rutter holds the record of most wins at the Macau Grand Prix.
 In November 2018, Rutter came second, riding a Honda RC213V provided by his new sponsor, Faye Ho, granddaughter of Macau-based businessman Stanley Ho.
 The race was won by Peter Hickman on his usual Smith's BMW S1000RR, but also sponsored for the event by Ho's business, Aspire-Ho.

 Isle of Man

-On 4 June 2012 Michael Rutter became the first person to lap the Isle of Man Mountain Course at over 100 mph on an electric motorcycle.
+On 4 June 2012, Rutter became the first person to lap the Isle of Man Mountain Course at over 100 mph on an electric motorcycle.
 His lap time was 22 min 05.05 sec (average speed 102.50 mph) however he did not win the £10,000 prize for this feat as the time was set in a practice session and not in a race.
-In the previous year's TT Zero race he had narrowly missed out on the prize with a lap at an average speed of 99.604 mph.
-On 6 June Michael Rutter broke the 100 mph barrier in the TT Zero race winning with a lap time of 21:45.33, averaging 104.056 mph.
+In the previous year's TT Zero race, he had narrowly missed out on the prize with a lap at an average speed of 99.604 mph.
+On 6 June, Rutter broke the 100 mph barrier in the TT Zero race winning with a lap time of 21:45.33, averaging 104.056 mph.